Documentation

 3 mins READ

 Unify lets you extend your app experience with Custom Components.
-This guide walks you through building a Component using the Block CLI.
+This guide walks you through building a Component using the Custom Component CLI.

 Step-by-Step: Build Your First Component